PaulKinlan/paul.kinlan.me/content/2016-10-14-monitoring-all-events-on-an-element.markdown

 you can look at (more in another post), but firefox doesn't.
 There must be some event!!!

-Chrome Devtools has a handy helper function called `monitorEvents`, you call it with an element as an argument and it will then log to the console all the events that happen on that element.
+Chrome DevTools has a handy helper function called `monitorEvents`, you call it with an element as an argument and it will then log to the console all the events that happen on that element.
 Meggin Kearny on our team and Flavio Cotes wrote about